DKT15/Horiseon-Challenge/README.md

 ## Usage

 The following image is a screenshot of the website.
-It starts with a navigation bar at the top with three options on the far right (they don't currently link to anything.) and a logo of the website of the far left.
+It starts with a navigation bar at the top with three options on the far right (they don't currently link to anything.) and a logo of the website on the far left.
 There is then a large image of a team working together.
-There are then 3 sections, 1 for each service Horiseon provides: Search Engine Optimization, Online Reputation Mnagement and Social Media Marketing.
+There are then 3 sections, 1 for each service Horiseon provides: Search Engine Optimization, Online Reputation management and Social Media Marketing.
 On the right of the three sections, there are three additional services Horiseon provide they are: Lead Generation, Brand Awareness and Cost Management.
-The footer of the wesbite is Horiseon's copyright.
+The footer of the website is Horiseon's copyright.

 ## Screenshot